-Training on, and how to utilize, the Maryland Workforce Exchange

-- Job Readiness Materials - Weekly American Job Center Hot Jobs - AJCCN Event Announcements - Access to Workforce Development Services across Prince George's County - Ability to Partner and Integrated with Workforce Stakeholders across Prince George's County - Connections for Participants to Workforce Development, and Workforce Development Related, Services across Prince George's County - Ability to Leverage Partnerships, Resources and Diverse Funding Sources - Access to the AJCCN's SkillUp Portal and Thousands of Workforce Trainings - Organizational Capacity Building Services & Trainings - Staff Professional Development Trainings - Grant Writing Services - Access to Physical Space for Service Delivery - Consistent Communication with AJCCN Members - Access to Labor Market Information
+AJCCN members Training on, and how to utilize, the Maryland Workforce Exchange receive the following benefits: Job Readiness Materials Weekly American Job Center Hot Jobs AJCCN Event Announcements Access to Workforce Development Services across Prince George's County Ability to Partner and Integrated with Workforce Stakeholders across Prince George's County Connections for Participants to Workforce Development, and Workforce Development Related, Services across Prince George's County Ability to Leverage Partnerships, Resources and Diverse Funding Sources Access to the AJCCN's SkillUp Portal and Thousands of Workforce Trainings Organizational Capacity Building Services & Trainings Staff Professional Development Trainings Grant Writing Services Access to Physical Space for Service Delivery Consistent Communication with AJCCN Members Access to Labor Market Information

-The AJCCN success, and coordination, is based on the WDB's, through EPG, coordination of members.
+The AJCCN's success, and coordination, is based on the WDB's, through EPG, coordination of members.
 EPG assesses every prospective partner prior to them becoming an AJCCN member and EPG provides an orientation once a partner becomes an AJCCN member.
 The goal of EPG is to ensure each member's mission aligns with the mission of WDB and the mission of AJCCN.

 EPG, as the operator of the AJCCN, catalogs all AJCCN members and provides AJCCN member information to the One Stop Operator for use in the County's American Job Centers and coordination amongst other members.
-Further, EPG connects, coordinates, and disseminates information to AJCCN members through the following mechanisms: